sipwise/ngcp-csc-ui/doc/data-layer.md

 </template>
 ```

-**Note**: Composables return computed refs, so access values with `.value` in script, but not in template.
+**Note**: Store helpers return computed refs, so access values with `.value` in script, but not in template.

 ### Direct Store Access (Services/Utilities)